yevhen/Nake-tweet-cli/README.md

-tweet login   # Logs into twitter tweet logout  # Logs out of twitter tweet new     # Posts new tweet using given text tweet show    # Displays last N tweets from you timeline tweet whoami  # Shows current twitter account name
+tweet login   # Logs into twitter tweet logout  # Logs out of twitter tweet new     # Posts new tweet using given text tweet read    # Posts new message to twitter but reads it from stdin tweet show    # Displays last N tweets from you timeline tweet whoami  # Shows current twitter account name
 ```